WolfieEngine/CSE380-HW2-S23-SOLUTION/README.md

 ```

 The HW2Scene is responsible for managing it's object pools, performing basic collision detection, moving the background, keeping track of the player's score, and updating the UI.
 Playing animations, handling collisions, and updating the state of our actors (player, mines, bubbles, lasers) is delegated to each actors AI component.

-Most of the work you'll be doing for homework 2 is in the `hw2` folder.
-You'll also have to work with the some shader code.
-The shader files for homework 2 are under `hw2_assets/shaders`.

 ## Part 1 - Playing Animations
 In HW2, the player's sprite should respond to various game events by playing its different animations.